 Travel Grants (Early Career MRSB)

-The Royal Society of Biology offers five grants of £500 to early career MRSB members each year.
+The Royal Society of Biology offers five grants of £500 to early career MRSB members worldwide each year.

 Applications should be for future biology-related projects abroad or future overseas conferences where the applicant is presenting a talk or poster.
 Applicants may use the award to attract additional funding but the Society will still expect prominent recognition.